-- Open the lens cover and turn the camera's dial switch to . - Normal Frame appears on the bottom right of the LCD monitor.
-Press the button next to Normal Frame two times.
-A black frame appears above and below the previewed image, and PANORAMA appears briefly in the center of the monitor.
+- 1. Turn the camera's dial switch to 🛋. - 2.
+Press the button at the bottom left of the LCD monitor until a black frame appears above and below the previewed image, and PANORAMA appears briefly in the center of the monitor.

-If you want to use the continuous shooting feature while taking panoramas, turn the dial switch to \blacksquare .
+If you want to use the continuous shooting feature while taking panoramas, turn the dial switch to $\blacksquare$ .